pilotxpil/amazon-free-shipping-highlighter/privacy-policy.md

 # Privacy Policy for Amazon Free Shipping to Israel Highlighter

-**Last updated:** December 2024
+**Last updated:** January 2025

 ## Overview
-Amazon Free Shipping to Israel Highlighter is a Chrome extension that helps users identify products with free shipping on Amazon.com.
+Amazon Free Shipping to Israel Highlighter is a Chrome extension that helps users identify products with free shipping on Amazon.com and automatically adds affiliate tracking to Amazon links.
 This privacy policy explains how we handle your data.

 ## Data Collection
 **We do not collect, store, or transmit any personal data.**